stollander33/docs/docs/users/user_guide.md

 A set of interfaces can be launched as containers to help with many services:

 - swaggerui
-- adminer for SQL servers
+- adminer for PostgreSQL, MySQL/MariaDB and MongoDB
-- mongo express
+- flower for celery

 All interfaces can be executed by using the `rapydo interfaces` command.